 EasyEcon

-Economics made easy - interactive notebooks to rapidly speed up your learning.
+Economics made easy — interactive models that accelerate your learning.

 Interactive models published as static web apps.